 Nowadays it’s hard to find someone who hasn’t heard about Adobe Photoshop, even if he or she doesn’t work in any creative sphere.
 Photoshop has been around from the early 90s and became a professional standard software in almost every company that deals with digital art in any form.

 Being a dedicated Adobe user for more than a decade, I honestly think that Photoshop without a doubt is the best desktop software for graphic design and digital art.
 In 2021 Adobe has released a refined Photoshop version for iPad.
 It’s already much better than the initial one, but it still has its limitations and is not the same program as on desktop.

 Procreate for iPad is a relative newcomer, it was released in 2014 as an application for professional creatives.
 Since then many artists have been talking very positively about their experience using the app.
 And rightfully so.
-When I first got my hands on Procreate app like a year ago I was wondering if it’s gonna replace Photoshop in my daily practice.
+When I first got my hands on Procreate app 3 years ago I was wondering if it’s gonna replace Photoshop in my daily practice.
 Or if it’s just a nice toy not suitable for professional work.

-The short answer is – each can replace the other in a respective filed of application.
+The short answer is – each can replace the other in a respective field of application.
 Meaning that Photoshop is better for one set of tasks and Procreative is better for other tasks.

 In order to know which one is better for you personally you should know both programs’ pros and cons for digital illustrating.

 Why and when Photoshop is better than Procreate